narlewinsky/testcafe-atom/README.md

 # TestCafe Runner for Atom

-Testing package for Atom that allows you to run TestCafe tests.
+Testing package for Atom that allows to run TestCafe tests.

 [TestCafe](https://devexpress.github.io/testcafe/) is a node.js tool to automate end-to-end web testing.

 ## Install

-You can install via apm: `apm install testcafe-runner`
+You can install via apm: `apm install testcafe-runner`.

 Or navigate to the install tab in Atom’s settings view, and search for `testcafe-runner`.